sveltejs/svelte/site/content/blog/2022-06-01-whats-new-in-svelte-june-2022.md

 authorURL: https://desandoval.net
 ---

-With last month's [Svelte Summit](https://www.youtube.com/watch?v=qqj2cBockqE) behind us, we're ready to apply everything we learned to this new month of June!
-Also new this month are some quality-of-life changes to `createEventDispatcher`, `{#if}` blocks and tons of progress toward SvelteKit 1.0.
+With last month's [Svelte Summit](https://www.youtube.com/watch?v=qqj2cBockqE) behind us, we're ready to apply everything we learned in this new month of June!
+Also new this month are some quality-of-life changes to `createEventDispatcher`, `@const` declarations and tons of progress toward SvelteKit 1.0.

 Let's dive in!